My Role at BCS Wealth Management

 Education and Experience

 I graduated from East Tennessee State University with a degree in Corporate Finance with a focus on Investments.
 Upon graduation in 2005, I started my career as a staff accountant doing tax work and tax preparation for individuals and families.
 In 2007 I shifted to an investment focus, earning my FINRA securities licenses and advising clients on various types of investments and strategy.
 In 2010 I joined BCS Wealth Management and transitioned my practice to a holistic approach in an effort to focus on all areas of wealth management.

 I enjoy continuing education.
-Over the years, I have obtained various licenses and professional designations in an effort to stay at the cutting edge of planning, strategy, and expertise.
+Over the years, I have obtained various licenses and other professional designations in an effort to stay at the cutting edge of planning, strategy, and expertise.
 In addition to obtaining these licenses and designations, they also require ongoing reporting and continuing education requirements.
 Clients want to know that their advisors are going above and beyond the minimum requirements to sharpen their technical skills.
 This is important to me, and I encourage this with all staff in our firm.

 Community Involvement and Personal Notes

 My wife and I have three children, so most of my free time is spent with them.
 It seems like we are at a ball field or gym most of the time.
 It brings us a lot of joy watching our kids learn new things and compete.
 I enjoy playing golf and tennis, as well as watching just about any kind of sport on TV.